-The DBCC FREEPROCCACHE command is one of the most important tools that has become very popular among database administrators.
+The DBCC FREEPROCCACHE command is one of the most important tools and has become very popular among database administrators.
 Performance optimization is crucial in database administration to guarantee smooth operations and effective data processing.
-Explores the features of DBCC FREEPROCCACHE Command in detail, including benefits and drawbacks, required privileges, the output of the command, and many more.
+This article explores the features of the DBCC FREEPROCCACHE Command in detail, including its benefits and drawbacks, required privileges, the output of the command, and many more.

 Introduction